Pratz2005/TOPO/README.md

 The frontend is built using **Next.js** and **Tailwind CSS**, providing a fast and responsive user interface.
 The backend is implemented with **FastAPI**, ensuring high-performance API interactions and efficient data processing.

+You can sort the data according to the headings in the table by double clicking the headings of the table then click the arrow for ascending or descending sorting

 Key Features:
 - Data ingestion and processing from multiple formats.